Midwesterners who need to make a quick trip to get gas or

 and producing and packaging products to be sold in its convenience

 Kwik Trip is growing quickly.
-The convenience store chain
+In 2014 it opened 34 convenience

-testing a new 5,000-square-foot store format designed to
+Kwik Trip is testing a new 5,000-square-foot store format

-appeal to soccer moms and other female customers.
-The new, more
+designed to appeal to soccer moms and other female customers.
+The

-upscale look includes wood fixtures and subdued florescent lighting
+new, more upscale look includes wood fixtures and subdued

 To compensate for shrinking fuel and tobacco margins, the